 “After saying all these things, Jesus looked up to heaven and said, “Father, the hour has come.
 Glorify your Son so he can give glory back to you.
 For you have given him authority over everyone.
 He gives eternal life to each one you have given him.
 And this is the way to have eternal life—to know you, the only true God, and Jesus Christ, the one you sent to earth.
 I brought glory to you here on earth by completing the work you gave me to do.
 Now, Father, bring me into the glory we shared before the world began.”

-•These verses give us a peek into the relationship between Father and Son.
+•These verses give us a peek into the relationship between our Heavenly Father and the Son of God.
 Together since before the world began, our Father gave His Son supreme authority over all people.

 •Jesus looked “up” to heaven-that word picture comforts me.
 Jesus didn’t look about aimlessly; He was seeing His Father on His throne.
-Our future home is above us!
+Our future home- the kingdom of heaven- is above us!

 •Jesus uses the word “glory” repeatedly.
 It’s hard to picture this amazing “glory.”
 However splendid it looks- worship, praise, and honor exist mutually between the Father and the Son.

-•Jesus explains clearly how we can have eternal life with Him- KNOW God the Father and the saving work of his Son, Jesus.
+•Jesus explains clearly how we can receive the free gift of salvation and eternal life by KNOWING God the Father and the saving work of his Son, Jesus.
 We must KNOW them- not just about them, but who they are to us personally.
 Jesus’ sheep KNOW His voice.
-He tells us he is our shepherd and we are his flock.
-(John 17:14-15) The more we know him through the study of his Word, the more we trust in him and his promises.

 Jesus’ Prayer for His Disciples